WhyNotNatural

 What Foods Have K2?

-K2 can also be produced in the intestine, and there's evidence that antibiotics can contribute to K2 deficiencies.
+K2 can also be produced in the gut, and some studies suggest that broad-spectrum antibiotics may reduce natural K2 levels.
 (10)

 References